How to change or cancel your Southwest flight

-However, while you will NOT get cash back or a credit to your card with Wanna Get Away fares, you will receive what Southwest calls Unused Travel Funds.
-These funds, which include taxes and fees, can be used toward any future purchase with Southwest.
-But they come with an expiration date that is typically 1 year from the date issued.
+Although you will not get cash back or a credit to your card with Wanna Get Away fares, you will receive what Southwest calls “Travel Funds.”
+These funds, which include taxes and fees, can be used toward any purchase with Southwest, but they come with an expiration date that is typically one year from the date issued.

-How to Change or Cancel Your Southwest Flight
+How to change or cancel your Southwest flight

 Step 1.
-Sign-In to Your Southwest Account
+Sign in to your Southwest account

-To start, go to Southwest.com and click “Log In“ at the top right.
+It’s easy to change or cancel a flight on Southwest.
+To start, go to Southwest.com and click “Log in” at the top right.